-In accordance with the Commission's normal practice, the applicant's standing was evaluated at the time of initiation.
-At that time, the Commissioner considered that OneSteel represented 95 per cent of the total Australian production of alloy round bar and therefore met the necessary thresholds (i.e. OneSteel accounted for more than 25 per cent of the total production of the goods, and as the applicant accounted for greater than 50 per cent of production and supported the application).
+The SEF noted that in accordance with the Commission's normal practice, the applicant's standing was evaluated at the time of initiation.
+At that time, the Commissioner considered that OneSteel represented 95 per cent of the total Australian production of alloy round bar and therefore met the necessary thresholds (i.e. OneSteel accounted for more than 25 per cent of the total production of the goods, and as the applicant accounted for greater than 50 per cent of production and of those Australian industry members who had expressed support for, or opposition to, the application).